Anna Windass: Storylines

 By the time Anna has managed to cope with Hayley's death, she finds herself caught up in Gary and Owen's business partnership with the latter's client: Pat Phelan (Connor McIntyre).
 She initially suspects Phelan of being a conman when Owen learns that he has not put his share into his account to put forward their business project, but a subsequent call that Owen makes to the bank later confirms that Phelan has put his share onto the account.
 When Anna goes to apologize to Phelan over her reservations, he tries to flirt with her.
 This startles Anna, who confides in Izzy.
-With Phelan apparently growing interest in Anna, she decides to settle the score and invites him to her house on the following week to request that he stay away from her.
-However, Phelan accuses Anna of developing feelings from him and proceeds to force himself onto her - before she eventually throws him out of the house.
+With Phelan apparently growing interested in Anna, she decides to settle the score and invites him to her house on the following week to request that he stay away from her.
+However, Phelan accuses Anna of developing feelings for him and proceeds to force himself onto her - before she eventually throws him out of the house.
 When Phelan and his wife Valerie (Caroline Berry) arrange for another dinner meeting with the Windass and Armstrong families in the Bistro, Anna feigns illness and runs back to the house.
 Izzy returns to see how Anna is, where she tells her that Phelan tried to rape her.
 Izzy reluctantly informs Gary about this, and he plans to confront Phelan by offering him a lift back to the house.
 By the time Owen and the rest of the workmen have left the site, Gary confronts Phelan and warns him to stay away from his mother.
-This ends badly, however, as Phelan provokes Gary into punching him upon badmouthing Anna and they fight - which ends with Gary hitting Phelan across the head with a large plank of wood, knocking him unconscious.
+This ends badly, however, as Phelan provokes Gary into punching him when he badmouths Anna and they fight - which ends with Gary hitting Phelan across the head with a large plank of wood, knocking him unconscious.
 Though it appeared that Gary had killed Phelan in the brawl, Phelan survives and reveals to Gary and Owen that his attack was caught on CCTV.
 He blackmails them, saying if they do not do as he says, he will take the footage to the police.
 At work, Phelan forces Gary and Owen to do silly tasks - such as Gary being forced to dig a grave for a dead pigeon, and then taking out perfectly fitted windows.
 This eventually gets too much for Owen and Gary, particularly when Phelan decides to keep Owen's £80,000 investment in retribution for Gary's failed attempt to retaliate against him.
 Anna soon learns about this when she observes Owen having a breakdown, and later finds Gary suffering a panic attack.
 Anna calls Valerie and tells her how Phelan tried to rape her; however, she takes no notice - prompting Anna to berate Valerie before throwing her out of the house.
 She later tries to speak to Phelan, and he gives Anna an indecent ultimatum: he will release Gary and Owen from the contract if Anna has sex with him.
 Anna initially refuses, but reluctantly complies after finding Gary having another panic attack; she meets up with Phelan at a hotel, where they proceed to have sex.
 Anna then furiously leaves after Phelan teases her.
 On the following day, Phelan retains his promise and has Owen sign the contracts that releases him and Gary from the project - before leaving the street without the family or Valerie knowing what he and Anna had done.